-This WebSDR is operated by the Southampton University Wireless Society in collaboration with Martin G8JNJ and Noel G8GTZ
+This WebSDR is operated by the Southampton University Wireless Society in collaboration with Martin G8JNJ, Noel G8GTZ and Phil M0DNY

 More information about how to operate the SUWS uWave WebSDR and how it works can be found in these documents:-